 Amidst the 24-hour coverage of the COVID-19 pandemic, you may have missed the big story that dropped last week: Jerry Seinfeld may be ending his web series, “Comedians in Cars Getting Coffee.”
 He casually broke the news during an otherwise unrelated interview, and the response was equally muted.
 The show, which was widely watched, never really captured the zeitgeist.
+If you read more about us at mvscanada.ca, you will know that owning a car is not as difficult as it used to be.
+However, some people are fortunate enough to own luxury cars easier and show them off.
 Few thinkpieces were written about it, and those that were panned it as a smarmy bit of wealth porn in which Seinfeld and his rich – and mostly white and male, they noted – friends traipse around town in fancy cars, cracking jokes and ignoring society’s ills.

 It’s true that Seinfeld is a rich white guy with little curiosity for the lives of others, but those criticisms have been around since the days of “Seinfeld,” and probably even before that.
 He hasn’t changed.
 The world has.
 If you can accept Seinfeld and his limitations – all artists have them – you’ll see “Comedians in Cars Getting Coffee” as a significant work that does what many have tried but few have accomplished: adapt the tired late-night talk show aesthetic to modern times.